startours-web/Star-Tours-App-Launcher/README.md

 **Step 3:** Lastly, you need to create the database that all the accounts will be stored in.
 Create a database and name it `accounts`.
 Then import this `csv` file into the database: https://github.com/startours-web/Star-Tours-App-Launcher/blob/main/accounts.csv

+### Section 2 - Usage
+**Step 1:** Click the settings icon above the toolbox.
+Click manage libraries.
+Then import the App Launcher library by putting in the id: EX7OwUpWY_DwCBklDCaUpDxF17B5JXTLYNK8vNTcoRk